kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 ![This right-angled triangle, obtained by bisecting an equilateral triangle, must be familiar to all school students.
 The lengths shown---obtainable from symmetry and the theorem of Pythagoras---allowed Archimedes to start off his process for estimating $\pi$.]({attach}images/thirty-sixty.svg){#fig:thirty-sixty width=80% .modal-target}

-The inscribed hexagon, within a circle of _radius_ one unit, also has a side of one unit.
+The inscribed hexagon, within a circle of _radius_ one unit, also has a _side_ of one unit.
 Thus, the hypotenuse of the circle $OAP$ in [@fig:thirty-sixty] has a length of 2 units.
 Moreover, the base $OP$, resulting from a bisected side, has a length of one a unit.
 By applying the theorem of Pythagoras, the third side, $AP$ is
 $$
 \sqrt{2^2 - 1^2} = \sqrt{3}.
 $${#eq:triangle}

+### Extracting square roots by hand

 The next thing Archimedes needed---and knew how to do---was to compute $\sqrt{3}$, which figures in [@eq:triangle].
 Finding square roots is a tedious process, not unlike long division, and prone to human error.
 The patience and doggedness of Archimedes that must have gone into the effort is astounding.

-### Extracting square roots by hand

 Archimedes must have known how to extract square roots by hand.
 Perhaps, he used one of the methods described in my blog ["How Are Numbers Built?"](https://swanlotus.netlify.app/blogs/how-are-numbers-built).
 He should have known the value of $\sqrt{3}$ as a rational fraction.
-With remarkable accuracy, he stated that:
+With remarkable accuracy, he claimed [@heath2002] that:
-$$\sqrt{3} \approx \frac{265}{153} \approx 1.732.
+$$
+1.73\overline{205128} = \frac{1351}{780} > \sqrt{3} > \frac{265}{153} = 1.\overline{7320261437908496}
 $${#eq:sqrt3}

 ## Trigonometry and half angles

 Archimedes had no trigonometric tables to aid him.
 But he did know the square root of three, and the geometric properties of triangles whose angles were repeatedly bisected.
-He used a previous result to feed values into the next result as he doubled the sides of the regular hexagon.
+He used a previous result to feed values into the next result, as he successively doubled the sides of the regular hexagon.
 We will look at his method a little later, but for now, we will try to simulate what he did using trigonometry.
 He repeated the same algorithmic step---with previous values feeding into current values---which is a bit like a snake eating its own tail.

 From [@fig:thirty-sixty], we know:
 $$